enze-chen/mi-book-2021/week_1/05/install_python.md

 ### Conda virtual environments

-By now you've probably seen me use "virtual environments" a few times, so it's time to dig into what this phrase means.
+By now you've probably seen us use "virtual environments" a few times, so it's time to dig into what this phrase means.
 An _environment_ is essentially a configuration of Python and its associated packages and settings.
 You'll set up an environment any time you want to use Python for a programming project, and this, in and of itself, is straightforward.
 But now let's imagine you want to do a second project, and this project requires a different set of Python packages that _conflict_ with your current environment (e.g., different versions are required).